 House of Blues in ATL and from that i was invited to a jam session with

-Lauyrn Hill playing "Zion" in Japan in a hotel bed
+Prince.
+Another [humbling experience is] with Lauyrn Hill playing "Zion" in Japan in a hotel bed

 room, just her voice and my